Shramster/arqive-dev-docker/README.md

     git clone github.com/Shramster/arqive-dev-docker
     cd arqive-dev-docker/

-    ./setup.sh
+Edit the `./config.template` to reflect the Repo and Branches you are using and rename it to `config`.
+Then run:

+    arqive build
-Run the `./setup.sh` script and follow the prompts.
-This will clone the backend and frontend repos, build their containers and start the development servers.

-After running you should see the containers in Docker Desktop.
+This will clone the backend and frontend repos, build their containers and start the development servers the containers will show up in Docker Desktop.

+If everything ran correctly the app served at 127.0.0.1:3000 should look and act like www.thearqive.com.
-Navigate to here with your web browser:
+Navigate to here with your web browser to confirm:

     127.0.0.1:8000   Backend Development Server
     127.0.0.1:3000   Frontend Development Server

-If everything ran correctly the app served at 127.0.0.1:3000 should look and act like www.thearqive.com.

 #### Organization:
 After running the directory structure works like this:

+    arqive-dev-docker
+    .
     │
-    ├── thearqive-backend/
+    ├── thearqive-backend/	// Backend Repo
     │
-    ├──  arQive-frontend/
+    ├──  arQive-frontend/	// Frontend Repo
     │
     ├── dev
-    │   ├── docker		// Contains: all *.sh used by setup.sh
-    │   └── source		// Contains: Dockerfiles, docker-compose.yml, create_api_key.py etc
+    │   ├── docker		// Contains: all commands used by arqive │   └── source		// Contains: Dockerfiles, docker-compose.yml, create_api_key.py etc
     │       │
     │       ├── backend
     │       └── frontend
     │
-    ├── README.md
+    ├── README.md		// This File
-    └── setup.sh
+    ├── arqive-cli		// Execuatable
+    └── config.template		// Config file that needs to be edited and renamed to => `config`